ISOSOL

 Incompatibility.

-Before using Isosol, its compatibility with other drugs that will be used concomitantly must be assessed.
-Isosol should not be mixed with products containing carbonates, sulphates and phosphates.
-It is also not recommended to mix Isosol with other drugs, if there are no compatibility studies.
-Before adding any preparation to Isosol, it is necessary to make sure that the preparation is soluble and stable in water at pH of Isosol (6.6 - 7.4).
+Before using Isosol, its compatibility with other drugs that will be used concurrently should be assessed.
+Isosol should not be mixed with products containing carbonates, sulfates and phosphates.
+Also, Isosol is not recommended to be mixed with other medicinal products if there are no compatibility studies.
+Before adding any drug to Isosol, it is necessary to ensure that the drug is soluble and stable in water at the pH of Isosol (6.6 – 7.4).

-To reduce the risk of possible incompatibility that occurs when mixing this solution with other drugs, the final infusion solution should be checked for turbidity or precipitation.
+To reduce the risk of possible incompatibility that occurs when mixing this solution with other drugs, the final infusion solution must be checked for turbidity or precipitation.